 In 2019, authorities reported a total of 2,365 homicides in El Salvador.

-On 10 May 2023 Bukele stated on Twitter that El Salvador had completed one full year or 365 days since 2019 without a single homicide occurring.
+On May 10, 2023, President Bukele stated on Twitter that El Salvador had completed one full year or 365 days since 2019 without a single homicide occurring.

 In 2020, there were only 1,322 reported homicides in El Salvador.

-In February 2021, Nuevas Ideas won the biggest congressional majority in the country's history.
+In February 2021, the results of legislative election caused a major change in the politics of El Salvador.
+The allied party of president Nayib Bukele, Nuevas Ideas (New Ideas) won the biggest congressional majority in the country's history.

 On 8 June 2021, pro-government deputies in the Legislative Assembly voted legislation to make bitcoin legal tender in the country.

-In September 2021, El Salvador's Supreme Court ruled to allow Bukele to run for a second term in 2024, despite constitutional prohibitions.
+In September 2021, El Salvador's Supreme Court ruled to allow Bukele to run for a second term in 2024.

 Among 77 countries included in a 2021 study, El Salvador had one of the least complex economies for doing business.

-In 2021, El Salvador's gross domestic product (GDP) in purchasing power parity was estimated at US$57.95 billion, growing real GDP at 4.2%.
+In 2021, El Salvador's gross domestic product (GDP) in purchasing power parity was estimated at US$57.95 billion, with a real GDP growth of 4.2%.

 In January 2022, the International Monetary Fund (IMF) urged El Salvador to reverse its decision to make cryptocurrency legal tender.
-Bukele announced plans to build Bitcoin City.
+Bukele announced plans to build Bitcoin City in January 2022.

 According to a survey conducted by the Salvadoran Chamber of Commerce, as of March 2022, only 14% of merchants in the country processed at least one Bitcoin transaction.

-Beginning on 25 March 2022, three days of gang-related violence occurred that left 87 people dead.
-In response, President Bukele asked the Salvadoran parliament to ratify a state of emergency, and on 26 March, he ordered mass arrests.
+Beginning on March 25, 2022, gang-related violence occurred over three days, resulting in 87 deaths.
+In response, President Bukele requested the Salvadoran parliament to ratify a state of emergency on March 26 and ordered mass arrests.

-As of May 2022, government bonds were trading at 40% of their original value, indicating a looming sovereign default.
+As of May 2022, government bonds were trading at 40% of their original value, creating the prospect of a looming sovereign default.

 By 2022, El Salvador had a homicide rate of 7.8 per 100,000 individuals.

-In 2022, the Salvadoran government initiated a massive crackdown on criminal gangs, declaring a state of emergency on 27 March and extending it on 20 July.
+In 2022, the Salvadoran government initiated a massive fight against criminal gangs and gang-related violence.
+A state of emergency was declared on 27 March and was extended on 20 July.

-On 30 November 2023, the Legislative Assembly granted Bukele a leave of absence to focus on his 2024 re-election campaign.
+On 30 November 2023, the Legislative Assembly granted Bukele a leave of absence.
 Claudia Rodríguez de Guevara became acting president.

-On 4 February 2024, Bukele won re-election with 83% of the vote.
+On 4 February 2024, Bukele won re-election with 83% of the vote in general election.
 His party Nuevas Ideas won 58 of the parliament's 60 seats.

-Since May 2024, an official government entity named the Bitcoin Office of El Salvador reports that the government holds 5,750 bitcoin (approximately $354 million circa May 2024) -- with nearly 474 bitcoin (approx $29 million circa May 2024) mined since September 2021 using geothermal energy from the Tecapa volcano.
+As of May 2024, the Bitcoin Office of El Salvador reported that the government holds 5,750 Bitcoin (approximately $354 million).
+Nearly 474 Bitcoin (approximately $29 million) have been mined since September 2021 using geothermal energy from the Tecapa volcano.

-On 1 June 2024, Bukele was sworn in for his second five-year term.
+On 1 June 2024, Nayib Bukele was sworn in for his second five-year term as president of El Salvador.

-In 2024, El Salvador reported a homicide rate of 1.9 per 100,000 people, a figure lower than any other Latin American country.
-This represents a 98% decrease in nine years.
+In 2024, El Salvador reported a homicide rate of 1.9 per 100,000 people, lower than any other Latin American country.

 In 2024, El Salvador was ranked 98th in the Global Innovation Index.